 As long as I was working on the recipe I decided to amp up the flavor of the bread itself, was well as the crust.

 I made the first batch with a basic white bread recipe and the rolls tasted fine, but a bit bland.
 For the second batch I added a little rye flour and got a better flavor.

-For batch number 3 I added the barley malt syrup which gave the bread a slightly sweet flavor that balances nicely with the slight bitter crust.
+For batch number 3 I added barley malt syrup, which gave the bread a slightly sweet flavor that balances nicely with the slightly bitter crust.

 Speaking of the crust, I also compared rolls dipped in a “baked” soda solution versus a solution made with baking soda straight from the box.
 As you can see from the following photo, the baked soda definitely made a deeper brown crust.
 The “pretzel” flavor” was definitely more prominent as well.